zipengliang21/Pokedex/README.md

 - Jenna(Jingwen) Che

 > She is the meeting organizer and the full-stack develpoer in the team.
 She wrote Filter Search page UI and Hook for Posts, comments, search and filter.
 She also wrote CRUD operations for forum (posts, comments) and add/delete pokemon part with typescript.
 She also made meeting notes and drew the prototypes with Zipeng.

--

->
+She also helped other teammates to debug.

 - You Ding

 > You Ding is the frontend developer in the team.
 She mainly works on the UI of login and add/delete page.
 She is also responsible for completing the project documentation for the team.